nisargkavi/og-npcmechanic/README.md

 -After Mechanic Done with his Works He Will Charge Some Bucks!! xD......
 You Can Change Charges!
 [Need Scripting Knowledge]

-Basically it a Standalone just remove server.lua it will be Standalone , But for now its QB! it can be compatible with ESX with a few tweaks in server.lua.
+Basically it a Standalone just remove server.lua it will be Standalone , But for now its QBus! it can be compatible with ESX with a few tweaks in server.lua.
 See Below

 ```